alberttxu/moviewatcher/README.md

 COMMAND  Command file for MotionCor2

-DEST     Directory to move each initial mrcs/tif file after MotionCor2 finishes processing it.
+DEST     is the directory to move each initial mrcs/tif file after MotionCor2 finishes processing it.
 A new folder will be created if DEST does not already exist.

-2. ```./moviewatcher.py --command command_file.txt --dest done_folder```
+3. ```./moviewatcher.py --command command_file.txt --dest done_folder```

 ### Command file syntax: